-Intended outcome Success criteria - Pupils receive targeted support to address mental health needs. - Pupils attending Lego therapy, nurture group, relax kids and yoga. - Pupils families are well supported to enable them to help their child. - Pupils attend young carers learn to socialise and manage feelings. - Use of school communication tools enables parents/carers to speak to staff regarding concerns (dojo) Pupils attend Kidsafe and learn how to keep themselves and others safe.
-SENCO opeuros pupile are correctiv - Pupils receive mentor support if needed - SENCO ensures pupils are correctly identified and intervention is effective. - Pupils use passports to success to develop positive behaviours if needed. - Senior team work together to identify need and allocate support to alleviate barriers to learning. - ' Pupils receive counselling if needed including grief. - CPOMS is effective in recording concerns and support. - Pupils receive support from external services if required. - Teachers know their children well and can support them in their learning and development Cł nallenge 5: Low attendance rates for som e pu pil premium children.
-Int Intended outcome iccess criteria - Pupils are supported to come to school every day and on time Attendance rates for PP children increase Pupils are in school and on time. - Access breakfast club and tea-time club
+Intended outcome Success criteria Pupils receive targeted support to address mental health needs.
+Pupils attending Lego therapy, nurture group, relax kids and yoga. - Pupils families are well supported to enable them to help their child.
+Pupils attend young carers learn to socialise and manage feelings.
+Use of school communication tools enables parents/carers to speak to staff regarding concerns (dojo) - Pupils receive mentor support if needed - SENCO ensures pupils are correctly identified and intervention is effective.
+Pupils use passports to success to develop positive behaviours if needed.
+Senior team work together to identify need and allocate support to alleviate barriers to learning.
+CPOMS is effective in recording concerns and support.
+Pupils receive counselling if needed including grief.
+Pupils receive support from external services if required. - Teachers know their children well and can support them in their learning and development Challenge 5: Low attendance rates for som ne pupil premium children.
+Intended outcome Success criteria Pupils are supported to come to school every day and on time - Attendance rates for PP children increase -Pupils are in school and on time.
+Access breakfast club and tea-time club